nellore/vickitrix/README.md

         vickitrix configure
     This allows you to create (or overwrite) a profile with a name of your choice.
 (Entering nothing makes the profile name `default`, which is nice because then you won't have to specify the profile name at the command line when you `vickitrix trade`.)
 You'll be asked to enter credentials from the browser tabs you left open in Preliminaries.
 You'll also be asked to enter a password, which you'll need every time you `vickitrix trade`.
 3. Grab and edit the rules in [`vickitrix/rules/vicki.py`](vickitrix/rules/vicki.py) so they do what you want. `vickitrix/rules/vicki.py` creates a Python list of dictionaries called `rules`, where each dictionary has the following keys:
     * `handles`: a list of the Twitter handles to which the rule should apply, where commas are interpreted as logical ORs.
+Case-sensitive.
 At least one of `handles` or `keywords` must be specified in a rule.
 However, nothing is stopping you from passing an empty list, which `vickitrix` interprets as no filter---but do this at your own peril.
     * `keywords`: a list of keywords from tweets to which the rule should apply, where commas are interpreted as logical ORs.
 If both `handles` and `keyword` are specified, there's a logical OR between the two lists as well.
     * `orders`: a list of orders.
 Each item is a dictionary of HTTP request parameters for an order as described in the [GDAX docs](https://docs.gdax.com/#orders). `vickitrix` respects default values of parameters given there if any are left out in a given rule.
 Some details on particular keys from the `order` dictionary:
         * `product_id`: a valid [GDAX product ID](https://docs.gdax.com/#products).
 It looks like `<base currency>-<quote currency>`.